Goziechukwu/muse_school/README.md

 # Muse School

 Muse School is a django-based eCommerce site which runs in the Code Institute mock terminal on Heroku.
-It seeks to aid people in learning music theory and musical instruments, specifically the violin, the saxophone, the piano and the guitar in a progressive step-by-step basis from beginner to mastery.
-The site will be targeted towards all kinds of people who have interest in learning music, but especially towards passionate learners who have the patience to go through the simplified lesson categories.
+It seeks to greatly aid people in learning music theory and musical instruments, specifically the violin, the saxophone, the piano and the guitar in a progressive step-by-step basis from beginner to mastery.
+The site is a B2C (Business to Customer) website and will be targeted towards all kinds of people who have interest in learning music, but especially towards passionate learners who have the patience to go through the simplified lesson categories.
 The lessons in this eCommerce site can be bought by the user in the form of products in an eCommerce website.

 ## Using Muse School

-Upon visiting Muse School's website, the user will be greeted with the homepage which contains the navigation links and a clickable button to begin the first page of the collected stories.
-The user can freely click on any feature or story to discover its content in detail.
-This blog site is responsive to all device sizes and works effectively on all types of browsers.
+Upon visiting Muse School's website, the user will be greeted with the homepage which contains the navigation links and a clickable button to begin the purchase of courses.
+The user can freely click on any of the navigation links to find what it contains.
+The website content has been divided into categories that show when the main navigation links are clicked.
+This website is responsive to all device sizes and works effectively on all types of browsers.

 <img src="./static/images/responsivity-test1.PNG" alt="Responsivity on Laptops">